AI Code Tools

 Cursor Overview

 Cursor is an AI-powered code editor built on VS Code with Tab completion, multi-file editing, and codebase-aware AI chat.
-It functions as a full development environment rather than a simple plugin, giving developers an integrated workspace where AI assistance is native.
+It gives solo developers a familiar VS Code environment supercharged with AI that understands your entire project.

 GitHub Copilot Overview